NETL-RIC/URC-Assessment-Method/paper.md

 The `URC Resource Assessment Tool` applies the data analysis methods outlined in @CREASON2023, the tool's companion paper.
 This tool is a complete application written in Python and built on top of several open-source libraries (see the [Support Libraries](#support-libraries) section).
+No other Python packages are known to contain the combination of geospatial information systems (GIS) and fuzzy logic support required to directly implement the method defined in
+@CREASON2023.
 The intended users for this tool are geologists and geospatial scientists who are looking to better understand the mode and spatial distribution of potential URC resource occurrences in sedimentary basins.

 There are several ways that the `URC Resource Assessment Tool` can be configured to run, but fundamentally the tool takes in a collection of spatial domains which fall under the Lithological, Structural, and Secondary Alteration